Let’s continue our survey of the top 10 things you’d be crazy not to know about our growing mental problem.

 7 Immigrants are at risk.

-In one hospital, we saw women with the erotomanic persecutory delusion that they’ll be ravished by strangers unless they conceal every inch of their bodies from view.
-On the emergency ward a man was angrily arguing with staff.
+In the emergency ward a man was angrily arguing with staff.
 From what I could make out with my limited Arabic, he seemed to be obsessed with the compass direction in which his bed was facing.

-Administrators had set aside a room for the use of 20 or so patients laboring under the shared conviction, or folie à plusieurs, that they had to ululate and perform a downwards-dog manoeuvre five times a day.
+Administrators had set aside a room for the use of 20 or so patients who labored under the shared conviction, or folie à plusieurs, that they needed to ululate and perform a downwards-dog manoeuvre five times a day.
 I asked one man what he thought would happen if he failed to carry out this ritual.
 He muttered something about his “soul” going to “hell,” though he couldn’t say where either of these was located.

 The local religious centre does what it can.
-One enterprising imam runs a Friday activity club where hundreds of people with similar thought disorders find support from others going through the same thing.
+One enterprising imam has set up a Friday activity club where hundreds of people with similar thought disorders find support from others going through the same thing.
 But he says he just doesn’t have the resources or training to give everyone in the area the help they need.

-And yet some migrant populations in Australia not only seem to be immune to the kind of meshugaas that plagues Punchbowl, they even outperform the continent’s Anglo-Saxon indigenes on measures of psychic soundness, screw tightness and marble possession.
+Meanwhile, though, some of Australia’s migrant populations not only seem to be immune to the kind of meshugaas that plagues Punchbowl, they actually outperform the country’s Anglo-Saxon indigenes on measures of psychic soundness, screw tightness and marble possession.

-“Astute readers may notice,” continues Lewandowsky, “that these ‘hot spots’ have one and only one factor in common: they’re all war-ravaged nations with a long history of persecution by Israel, going all the way back to the Crusades, and to a lesser extent by the West.”
+“Astute readers may notice,” continues Lewandowsky, “that these ‘hot spots’ have one and only one factor in common: they all happen to be war-ravaged nations with a long history of persecution by Israel, going all the way back to the Crusades, and to a lesser extent by the West.”

 8 The stigma can be worse than the disease.